PrefectHQ/prefect/docs/tutorials/docker-flow-runner.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop) works fine for local testing if you don't already have Docker Engine configured in your environment.

-You'll need to configure a remote store such as S3, Google Cloud Storage, Azure Blob Storage, or a key-value store.
+You'll need to configure a remote store such as S3, Google Cloud Storage, or Azure Blob Storage.
 See the [Storage](/concepts/storage/) documentation for details.

 ## A simple Docker deployment